UrbanAnalyst/docs/src/overview.md

 the city to aggregate all measured variables.
 The variables are described in a [subsequent chapter](./variables.md).

+Details of the polygons for each city can be seen by selecting the "Social" layer in the Map page and then clicking on the "Explain Layer" button.

 As in all UA measurements, lower values of all variables are generally better than higher values.
 Colour scales on all maps thus generally display lower values in brighter, yellow colours, while higher values are displayed in